msperlin/beautiful-jekyll/_posts/2018-10-30-Site-Migration.md

 Its been almost two years since I first hosted this blog as an alternative outlet of my writings.
 Everything is currently being built using jekyll and hosted in github.
 It works fine but I want to have more control over the deployment of the site, using my own server and domain.

-Also, my blog is being migrated to Hugo using package `blogdown` and hugo template [academic](https://themes.gohugo.io/academic/).
+Also, my new blog is now based on Hugo using package `blogdown` and template [academic](https://themes.gohugo.io/academic/).
 This format offers far more functionality and it is great!
 You can check the new site at [http://www.msperlin.com/blog](http://www.msperlin.com/blog).

 I'll still keep this site for a couple of months but it won't be updated any more.
-Every other material such as online book are also going to be migrated to my domain.
+Every other material such as online books are also going to be migrated to the new domain.